vlfeat/matconvnet/doc/site/docs/about.md

       root directory is assumed to contain two subdirectories `lib` and `include` instead of the binary and include files directly.
 This matches how cuDNN is now distributed.

-    * This version changes slightly how SimpleNN objects should be handled.
-Use the `vl_simplenn_tidy()` to upgrade objects to the latest version of MatConvNet as well as to fill in missing default values.

     * This version changes how batch normalization is handled.
 Now the average moments are learned together with the other parameters.